ai-club-uwmadison/ai-club-uwmadison.github.io/README.md

 #### Head of Business Development
 <img src="./assets/nickolascomeau_upright.jpg" alt="drawing" width="100"/>

 Nickolas Comeau joined AI@UW in January, 2018, and was invited to the executive board during the following summer.
 He is particularly interested in computational biology and exploring machine learning through the lense of neuroscience.
-His current role in the organization is to assist in the management of a learning group on Tensorflow, assist with general administrative tasks, and explore possible sponsorship and fundraising opportunities.
+His current role in the organization is to assist in the management of the machine learning study group, assist with general administrative tasks, and explore possible sponsorship and fundraising opportunities.

 #### Engineering Manager
 <img src="./assets/eric.jpg" alt="drawing" width="100"/>